-Magnetic media reporting may be required for filing all information returns discussed in this publication.
-Acceptable forms of magnetic media are magnetic tape, tape cartridge, 31⁄2-and 51⁄4-inch diskettes.
 Pub.
 1220, Specifications for Filing Forms 1098, 1099, 5498, and W-2G Magnetically or Electronically, is the revenue procedure for magnetic media and electronic reporting.
 Different types of payments, such as interest, dividends, and rents, may be reported on the same tape or other submission.

 Electronic submissions are filed using the Information Reporting Bulletin Board System (IRP-BBS).
-The IRP-BBS operates 24 hours a day, 7 days a week, and is accessed using your personal computer and modem at 304-264-7070.
+The IRP-BBS operates 24 hours a day, 7 days a week, and is accessed using your personal computer and modem.
 For more information, see Pub.
 1220.